opalj/JCG/general_expressions/README.md

 This JCG sub-project contains all cases not warranting their own sub-project.
-The project implements a library modeling simple arithmetic expressions and an app using said library to process arithmetic expressions.
+The project implements a library modelling simple arithmetic expressions and an app using said library to process arithmetic expressions.

 Contains following test cases:

 1. Class instantiable only via a factory method.